glukicov/CadenceAI/README.md

 # MVP1
 - [x] General Q&A ("How of often should I change my chain?")
 - [x] Bike component identifier ("What is this part? [insert image] It's called bottom bracket!")
+- [x] BE: Deploy OSS LMM Zephyr into  Cloud Run & App Runner

 ## Features in progress
+- [ ] FE: Deploy Anvil app to Compute Engine & EC2
-- [ ] Anvil BE <-> FE pretty form app with text submission and response display~
+- [ ] Anvil BE <-> FE app with text submission and response display
-- [ ] BE: Deploy Zephyr into public Cloud Run instance with auth
-- [ ] FE: Deploy Anvil app to Compute Engine
 - [ ] Test e2e mobile usability and get early feedback

 <p align="center">